open-mmlab/mmengine/docs/en/tutorials/model.md

 metrics = evaluator.evaluate(len(val_dataloader.dataset))
 ```

-Great!, ignoring `Hook`, the pseudo-code above almost implements the main logic
-in [loop](mmengine.runner.EpochBasedTrainLoop)!
-Let's go back to [15 minutes to get started with MMEngine](../get_started/15_minutes.md), we may truly understand what `MMResNet` have done:
+Great!, ignoring `Hook`, the pseudo-code above almost implements the main logic in [loop](mmengine.runner.EpochBasedTrainLoop)!
+Let's go back to [15 minutes to get started with MMEngine](../get_started/15_minutes.md), we may truly understand what `MMResNet` has done:

 ```python
 import torch.nn.functional as F